MdMirajAnsari/InterviewNavigator/ANGULAR/Angular-Concept.md

 <li *ngFor="let u of users$ | async">{{ u.name }}</li>
 ```

-## **BehaviorSubject**

-A Subject or Observable doesn't have a current value.
-When a value is emitted, it is passed to subscribers and the Observable is done with it.

-If you want to have a current value, use BehaviorSubject which is designed for exactly that purpose.
-BehaviorSubject keeps the last emitted value and emits it immediately to new subscribers.

-It also has a method getValue() to get the current value.

 ## Observable and Observer

 Pattern matching of message passing from publisher to subscriber